bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 46°
+- 47°
-- Clear
+- Partly Cloudy
-- 83% humidity
+- 82% humidity
-- 4 mph wind
+- 0 mph wind
-- 0% cloud cover
+- 41% cloud cover
 - 31 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 0.38 inches of rain expected in the next 48 hours
+- 0.42 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>